Eagle Computer: Spellbinder word processor

 Spellbinder, from Lexisoft, was a powerful word processor which was highly configurable and even had a built-in programming language for automating tasks.
 Eagle computers came with a version of Spellbinder already configured, with many functions already assigned to keys (the keys had labels on their fronts to show their Spellbinder functions).
 The only configuration needed, then, was to set it up for a given printer; and for most printers, that just meant choosing the printer off a list.

-The combination of Spellbinder software, the Eagle keyboard, and the large storage capacity of Eagle floppies, made a word-processing machine so powerful for its day that many Eagle owners never realized how much more their computers were capable of.

 Accounting Plus or Ultracalc

 Eagles were marketed as business machines, so financial software had to be part of the package.
 Originally this was Accounting Plus, a professional bookkeeping system so large that it took six Eagle double-sided 784 kB floppy disks to hold it all, and required constant disk swapping on an Eagle without a hard disk.

 Constant protests, questions, and requests for customer support led Eagle to stop bundling Accounting Plus with its computers.
 Most users simply didn't need all that.
 Ultracalc, a spreadsheet program from Lattice, was substituted in later machines.